How to Improve Process Reliability in 10 Minutes

-Every process has an input and an output, if you can measure those they will be the first indicator about how well your process is performing.
+Every process has an input and an output if you can measure those they will be the first indicator of how well your process is performing.

-This thinking can be applied as part of the Lean RCM process – a single board that clearly serves as a visual indicator for how your process is performing.
+This thinking can be applied as part of the Lean RCM process – a single board that clearly serves as a visual indicator of how your process is performing.

 First, you understand your process so you agree what they are – that is the easy bit.
 Then the process needs to be measured every day, hourly if possible, the shorter the period you measure the more information you get and the more responsive you can be to the process moving away from the standard you set.

 Now, this is the bit where the improvement starts to happen, you agree a 10 min slot every day when the teams involved in the process are available.
 Gather the team at the board to review the process metrics with 3 questions;

 - Is the process in control (are you achieving what you set out to do)?

 - What action can we take to bring it back under control (meet the standard you have set)?

 This sounds straightforward but actually is a big step and sometimes the importance of this “daily 10 mins” is not appreciated.

 The key things to remember are;

 The focus of the 10 mins is the process